UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/trigrams/trigrams.rst.txt

   # pick a random item from a sequence
   random.choice(a_list)

 This is all pretty tricky to test -- after all, you are selecting random words -- you can't know what the result should be!
-There are two tactics you can take here.
+There are two tactics you can take to test code with ``random`` calls in it.

 Tactic one is to break you code down into pieces that you *can* test -- everything BUT the random choices.

 Tactic two is to set the random seed before each test, to assure the same result.
 The built in ``random`` module `provides a way to set the seed <https://docs.python.org/3/library/random.html#random.seed>`_: the ``random.seed()`` function.

 .. note:: Computers don't really make truly random numbers.
 What they do is compute a sequence of numbers that are statistically very much like random numbers, known as `"pseudo random numbers" <https://en.wikipedia.org/wiki/Pseudorandom_number_generator>`_.
-If you start with the same initial value, known as the "seed", then you will get the same sequence of numbers. `Random seed <https://en.wikipedia.org/wiki/Random_seed>`_
+If you start with the same initial value, known as the "seed", then you will get the same sequence of numbers (`random seed <https://en.wikipedia.org/wiki/Random_seed>`_).

 The provided tests use both of these tactics.